fetchai/docs/pages/framework/uagents/tutorials/agentverse-mailbox.md

 # The Agentverse Mailbox Service

-In this tutorial, we show how to enable remote communications between μAgents through the Agentverse Mailbox service.
+In this tutorial, we show how to enable remote communications between μAgents through the Agentverse Mailbox Service.
-For additional information on this, visit the dedicated section in our [developer documentation](register-in-the-agentverse-mailbox.md)
+For information on this, visit the dedicated section in our [developer documentation](register-in-the-agentverse-mailbox.md)

 ## Alice

-1. Create a script for **alice**.
+1. Create a script for **alice**: `touch alice.py`
 2. Import the necessary classes from the **uagents** and **uagents.setup**, and define the **Message** class for messages to be exchanged between our μAgents.

     ```py